You are here

 What's Happening on Capitol Hill

 Learn more about some mental health legislation that has been introduced in the 114th Congress and where it falls in line with Mental Health America's legislative priorities.
-See our statements on H.R.
-2646: Helping Families in Mental Health Crisis Act of 2015 and S. 1945: Mental Health Reform Act of 2015.
+See our statement on Mental Health Reform Legislation (S. 2680/H.R.
+2646).

 Our position statements guide our policy and advocacy work.